In case you haven’t heard, we’re launching a new programme this summer that’s a little different from anything we’ve ever done before.

 What have your kids learned from nature, or what have you learned from your time outdoors?
 Let us know in the comments below!

-Meanwhile, join us for Saturday Kids Unplugged in Japan this June!
-We’ve got perks (read: discounts) for early bird sign ups before February 28, and only 15 out of 20 spots left.
-Find out more here, and sign up quick to save your spot.
+Meanwhile, we’ll be organising our second edition for Saturday Kids Unplugged in Japan in June 2020!
+We’ve got perks (read: discounts) for early bird sign ups before September 31, and limited spots available – find out more and sign up right here!

 Psst, parents: Wondering how to keep yourselves occupied while your kids are having the time of their life at camp?
 We’ve got you covered – from hiking to outlet malls, check out Saturday Kids Guide to Karuizawa for the big kids.